thre3eye/data-ape/README.md

    - Deal with non-primitive and nested data columns
    - Create dockerfile for build
    - Light-weight JSON based record editing
-   - Persist and GUI-edit configuration (we don't really need this since our target db is well defines)
+   - Persist and GUI-edit configuration
    - Add secrurity/login (not required for now and may add complexity to deployment, maintenance and usage)

 ### Tips